New English Art Club | Events Programme 2026

 Thursday 11 June, 2pm to 5pm

-Neil Pittaway will be in the gallery in the afternoon where he will demonstrate watercolour painting: 'The way I capture landscape in watercolour'.
+Neil Pittaway NEAC will be in the gallery in the afternoon where he will demonstrate watercolour painting: 'The way I capture landscape in watercolour'.

 About the Artist